-We, Israelis, like to eat breakfast anytime in the day, especially for dinner because it has many elements yet it’s a light.
-Typical Israeli breakfast usually includes eggs (shakshuka is one style), different types of cheeses, bread, tahini sauce and this salad.
+We Israelis like to eat breakfast anytime of day.
+Especially for dinner, because it has many elements yet is light.
+A typical Israeli breakfast usually includes eggs (shakshuka is one style), different types of cheeses, bread, tahini sauce, and chopped vegetable salad.

 Lately I’ve been making a big bowl of it for lunch for Alex and myself (My husband has been working out of the house and Leo is a boarding school).
 It’s usually made with onion too, but I skip it.
 Not because the onion breath, I don’t mind that.
 My problem is that the strong onion-taste it leaves.
-It makes me crave something sweet to help wash away the taste.
-Also without the onion you can make it in the morning and eat it later in the day.
+It makes me crave something sweet.
+Also, without the onion, you can make it in the morning and eat it later in the day.
 But don’t put the dressing on until you’re ready to eat it.